-Imagine a country with tropical beaches, coral shoals, cave formations and exotic wildlife, a Caribbean atmosphere in Central America.
-You can happily engage yourself in Scuba diving, snorkeling, boating and bird watching all day long.
-If you think such country doesn’t exist in the map, you’d be mistaken.
+Imagine a country with tropical beaches, coral shoals, cave formations, and exotic wildlife, a Caribbean atmosphere in Central America.
+You can happily engage yourself in Scuba diving, snorkeling, boating, and bird watching all day long.
+If you think such a country doesn’t exist in the map, you’d be mistaken.
 Belize is your country, one of the top tourist destinations in Central America.

 10. Belize Zoo

 Belize zoo is one of the remarkably vast zoos in the world.
 It is situated in a natural forest, 31 miles from Belize City and home for 125 animals.
 The zoo is also working as an intermediate place to move back the injured animals in nature.